 A mental health professional will look at your questionnaire to understand a little bit about you and then do a psychiatric assessment.
 These can sometimes be done in two parts before they come to a conclusive diagnosis, but it's nothing to worry about.

 The assessment will focus a lot on your school years, as well as adulthood.
-It will look at how you function and process things, and look at how symptoms affect you day-to-day.
+It will look at how you function and process things, and look at how symptoms impact you day-to-day.

-Depending on an individual’s symptoms, medication could be recommended to help manage ADHD symptoms.
+Depending on a person's symptoms, medication could be recommended to help manage ADHD symptoms.

 There are mainly two types of medications used in ADHD – stimulants and non-stimulants.
 Both types of medications work by increasing dopamine levels in the frontal lobes of the brain.